BRVC-ORG/Prospectus/README.md

-# Prospectus
+# Prospectus for Bitcoin Research & Ventures Company (BRVC)

-A Prospectus for a Bitcoin-, Ethereum-, USDC-, Dogecoin-, Bitcoin Cash-, USDT-, Solana-backed r&d, manufacturing and ventures company, primarily using the BRVC Coin as utility, in the American states of Washington, Wyoming, Louisiana and Texas.
+A Prospectus for a Bitcoin-, Ethereum-, USDC- and Dogecoin-backed research, manufacturing and development-focused ventures company, primarily using in-house chains' coin(s) for utility use-cases and quoteunquote frontier-modeling; and for transparency purposes.
+With plans to be located in the American states of Washington, Wyoming (for Manufacturing) and the two 'blockchain States': Louisiana (Operations, Legal) and Texas (HQ).
 Forwardlooking statements not meant as securities of any kind.

 Source Document for PDF (prospectus.satoshillc.pw):